cgarciae/tensorbuilder/README.md

     print h, loss, trainer

 Notice that:

-1. We where able to reuse code by specifying the logic for the branches separately using the same syntax
+1. We where able to reuse code easily by specifying the logic for the branches separately using the same syntax
 2. Branches are expressed naturally as a list thanks to the DSL, the indentation levels match the depth of the tree.
 Nested branches are just as easy.
-3. Most methods presented are functions from `tensorflow` that your are (probably) used to.
+3. Most methods presented are functions from `tensorflow` that your are probably used to.

-## Examples

-Here are many examples to you give a taste of what it feels like to use TensorBuilder and teach you some basic patterns.

 ##############################
 ##### FUNCTIONS